Welcome to Saxony

 For travellers looking to relax, unwind and support their well-being, Saxony's famous health and spa resorts offer high-quality wellness and health holidays, and the region's varied nature provides ample grounds for active breaks and fun-filled family holidays.
 Saxony also features a wide range of accessible travel options.
 In other words: #VisitSaxony!

-Take a look at our top tips:
+Take a look at our top tips to make the most of our region in summer:

 Our highlights in Saxony´s holiday regions